deepaksood619/deepaksood619.github.io/docs/economics/schools-of-economic-thought.md

 ### Mercantilism

-an economic policy that is designed to maximize the exports and minimize the imports for an economy
+An economic policy that is designed to maximize the exports and minimize the imports for an economy, and often entails hoarding resources for one's own advantage

 [Mercantilism - Wikipedia](https://en.wikipedia.org/wiki/Mercantilism)